Pentoxifylline supplement image

 Bioavailability & Half-Life

-Pentoxifylline is rapidly and completely absorbed from the gastrointestinal tract after oral administration, typically reaching peak plasma concentrations 2 to 3 hours after taking an extended-release tablet.
-However, due to significant first-pass metabolism in erythrocytes and the liver, its bioavailability is relatively low, around 20% to 30%.
-It is extensively metabolized into active metabolites (like M1), and both the parent drug and its metabolites are primarily eliminated via the kidneys, with less than 5% excreted in feces.
-The elimination half-life is short, approximately 0.4 to 0.8 hours for pentoxifylline itself and 1 to 1.5 hours for its active metabolites.
+Pentoxifylline is rapidly and almost completely absorbed from the gastrointestinal tract after oral administration.
+However, due to high first-pass metabolism, its bioavailability is only 20-30%.
+It is extensively metabolized in erythrocytes and the liver, with an elimination half-life of about 0.4 to 0.8 hours for pentoxifylline and 1 to 1.5 hours for its active metabolites.

 Interactions & Stacks